 Is your motive for installing crown or other mouldings to increase your project’s property value?
 Using cheap or poorly crafted mouldings is not enough to entice commercial or high-end residential buyers.

 As with any other interior trim, flimsy mouldings will not provide the same aesthetic impact as high-quality mouldings.
-Most high-end buyers will easily recognized poor parts, so these won't contribute to the monetary value of your project.
+Most high-end buyers will easily recognize poor parts, so these won't contribute to the monetary value of your project.

 Where Your Vendor Comes In